New in October, 2015. This documentation needs some work.

 - Right-click a spine in a map and selecting ‘Find Points’.

-- Right-click a session in the main Map Manager Panel and selecting ‘Find Points’.
+- Right-click a session in the time-series panel and selecting ‘Find Points’.

-- Right-click a map in the main Map Manager Panel and selecting ‘Find Points’.
+- Right-click a map in the time-series panel and selecting ‘Find Points’.

 - The find points panel displays a list of all spines in the source timepoint (sIdx).
 In this example there are 21 spines in the source timepoint.